 Make it easier for your community to make those invitations by reminding them relatively often.
 Rich notifications in the Pushpay custom church app allow ministries to send custom notifications to app users and even include engaging images and videos to encourage engagement.
 Once someone opens the push notification, lead them to a video message from the pastor that encourages visitors to come back and have your members share this video with their friends and family.
 Or have push notifications open to a church blog filled with simple tips for asking first-time guests to come back.
 Get creative.
-Push notifications are a simple and effective way to engage with your congregation and ask them to reach out to their friends and family on behalf of the wider church.
+Push notifications are a simple and effective way to nurture engagement with your congregation and ask them to reach out to their friends and family on behalf of the wider church.

 A post-Easter ministry fair is an excellent way to bring newcomers back.
 These can be as elaborate as a “Brunch And Connect” event at a local stomping ground, or a short event the Sunday after Easter where ministry leaders have booths displaying information about the various ways people can get connected at the church.

 Show off your community programs, in-church volunteer opportunities, classes, retreats, and small groups.
 Your church has a lot to offer.
 Bring that to the fore in a casual setting.
 Play some music in the background, offer sweet treats and coffee, and have your congregants invite back their newcomers.
 Cut your normal services back by 15 minutes and encourage people, especially newcomers, to check out the fair and discover at least one way they can get involved at the church.